Chapter 7: Scaling Up#

 ../_images/ch07b_chisquare_cramers_v.png

-Fig. 16 Figure 7.2 Chi-Square test components: contingency table with observed and expected counts, grouped bar chart of proportions, and Cramér’s V interpretation scale.
-In the Framingham context, the grouped bar shows the CHD event rate in smokers vs non-smokers.#
+Fig. 20 Figure 7.2 Chi-Square test components: contingency table with observed and expected counts, grouped bar chart of proportions, and Cramér’s V interpretation scale.#

-Common mistake: Chi-Square requires expected cell counts ≥ 5 in all cells.
-When this fails, use Fisher’s Exact Test.
-PSPP and R will warn you — but it is your responsibility to check.
+Crucial Rule: Chi-Square mathematics break down if your sample is too small.
+It requires expected counts to be \(\geq 5\) in every single cell of your table.
+If this fails, you must use Fisher’s Exact Test instead.
+PSPP and R will warn you, but it is your responsibility to check.

 🔬 Lab Manual — Chapter 7#